EOSIO/welcome/docs/40_smart-contract-guides/80_linking-custom-permission.md

 Deploy this smart contract to your running blockchain.

 [[info]]
 | This simple sample  smart contract does not do any authorization checking, i.e. does not use  `require_auth`.
 This tutorial demonstrates **native authorization checking**.
+Click on this link for more information on [securing your contract.](https://developers.eos.io/manuals/eosio.cdt/latest/best-practices/securing_your_contract/#1-authorization-checks)

 ## Create Custom Permissions
 To use a custom permission you need to create a custom permission.